Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The witness string can be extended with additional commitments, proofs or validation hints that are excluded from the [transaction ID](#transaction-id), but committed to the blockchain via the [witness hash](#transaction-witness-hash).

-Exact format of the witness field is defined according to the asset version and additional entry type flags (if any) used within the [entry content](#entry-content).
+Exact format of the witness field is defined according to the [entry type](#entry-type).

 ### Reference Entry